aws-samples/cloud9-to-power-vscode-blog/README.md

 ## Use AWS Cloud9 to Power your Visual Studio Code IDE

-The following repository contains the artifcats used in the blog post Use AWS Cloud9 to Power your Visual Studio Code IDE.
-Links forthcoming!
+The following repository contains the artifacts used in the blog post [Use AWS Cloud9 to Power your Visual Studio Code IDE](https://aws.amazon.com/blogs/architecture/field-notes-use-aws-cloud9-to-power-your-visual-studio-code-ide/).

 ## Security